 The island of Madagascar has a unique biodiversity, mainly located in the trop-2 ical forests of the island.
 This biodiversity is highly threatened by anthropogenic 3 deforestation.
 Existing historical forest maps at national level are scattered and have substantial gaps which prevent an exhaustive assessment of long-term deforestation trends in Madagascar.
 In this study, we combined historical national forest cover maps (covering the period 1953-2000) with a recent global annual tree cover loss dataset (2001-2014) to look at six decades of deforestation and forest fragmentation in Madagascar (from 1953 to 2014).
 We produced new forest cover maps at 30 m g resolution for the year 1990 and annually from 2000 to 2014 over the full territory 10 of Madagascar.
 We estimated that Madagascar has lost 44% of its natural forest 11 cover over the period 1953-2014 (including 37% over the period 1973-2014).
 Natural 12 forests cover 8.9 Mha in 2014 (15% of the national territory) and include 4.4 Mha 13 (50%) of moist forests, 2.6 Mha (29%) of dry forests, 1.7 Mha of spiny forests (19%)14 and 177,000 ha (2%) of mangroves.
-Since 2005, the annual deforestation rate has 15 progressively increased in Madagascar to reach 99,000 ha/yr during 2010-2014 (cor-16 responding to a rate of 1.1%/y.
-This increase is probably due to rapid population 17 growth (close to 3%/yr) and to poor law enforcement in the country.
-Around half 18 of the forest (46%) is now located at less than 100 m from the forest edge.
-Accurate 19 forest cover change maps can be used to assess the effectiveness of past and current 20 conservation programs and implement new strategies for the future.
-In particular, 21 forest maps and estimates can be used in the REDD+ framework which aims at 22 "Reducing Emissions from Deforestation and forest Degradation" and for optimizing 23 the current protected area network.
+Since 2005, the annual deforestation rate has 15 progressively increased in Madagascar to reach 99,000 ha/yr during 2010-2014 (cor-16 responding to a rate of 1.1%/yr).
+Around half of the forest (46%) is now located 17 at less than 100 m from the forest edge.
+Our approach could be replicated to other 18 developing countries with tropical forest.
+Accurate forest cover change maps can 19 be used to assess the effectiveness of past and current conservation programs and 20 implement new strategies for the future.
+In particular, forest maps and estimates 21 can be used in the REDD+ framework which aims at "Reducing Emissions from 22 Deforestation and forest Degradation" and for optimizing the current protected area 23 network.
 24